codeforkjeff/S275_ETL/README.md

 - Install required Python packages by running: `pip install -r requirements.txt`

+- If you're using SQL Server, run `pip install dbt-sqlserver`

 - Download and unzip the S275 files for the desired years from [the OSPI website](https://www.k12.wa.us/safs-database-files).
   The unzipped files are Access databases (have an `.accdb` extension).
 Put these files in the `input/` directory.
 (Alternatively, you can set the path where the script looks for these files,